Laoujin/bliki/_posts/2017-04-13-vbnet-vs-csharp.md

 I'm probably a *little* biased towards C# because of the more succint syntax and because the vast majority of online examples are written in C# while the free convertion tools are severly lacking.

+It's perhaps worth mentioning that VB.NET and Resharper are not on the best of terms.

 Unless you really need some of the VB.NET or C# only features, choosing one over the other should probably still be a team decision.